International Exhibition on Animals in Art

 The International Exhibition on Animals in Art began in 1987.
 This judged and juried show is open to all media, though pieces must depict an animal (fish and insects are considered animals for the purposes of this exhibition).
 Any work that is determined not to meet the spirit of the exhibit will not be accepted.
 The 2016 show was coordinated by the LSU School of Veterinary Medicine in collaboration with the LSU School of Art.

 The exact dates for the 2019 International Exhibition on Animals in Art are still to be determined.

 Click on the image to get information about the piece.

-Judge and juror for this year’s show is Jonathan Mayers, Louisiana artist and Baton
+Judge and juror for the 2016 show was Jonathan Mayers, Louisiana artist and Baton

 LSU Student Union Art Gallery Permanent Collection and the art collection of Université Sainte-Anne in Church Point, Nova Scotia.

 There is a $1,000 Best of Show award, as well as other awards.
 One entry will be chosen to appear on the cover of the Journal of the American Veterinary Medical Association.

 Open to all artists 18 years of age or older.
 All media with the exception of video, installation, and audio works.
 Works must be original.
 All artwork must be priced and available for sale.

 Maximum size of entry is 60”x60”x48”.
 Any accepted artwork that differs from the digital image will be disqualified.
 Each applicant may submit a maximum of three works.